curran/d3-component/README.md

 ### Containment

 Sometimes children components are not known in advance.
 This is often the case for components that serve as "boxes" that can contain arbitrary content, such as cards or dialogs.
+There are no special constructs provided for achieving this, but it can be achieved by using a pattern in which the child component and its props are both passed in via the props of the parent component.

-Here's an example of a `card` component that can render arbitrary chilren.
+Here's an example of a `card` component that can render arbitrary children.

 ```js
 var card = d3.component("div", "card")